wokwi/wokwi-docs/docs/parts/wokwi-attiny85.md

 ### Serial Output

-The ATtiny85 doesn't have a dedicate UART peripheral, but it it still possible to get Serial Output using the Software Serial library.
+The ATtiny85 doesn't have a dedicated UART peripheral, but it it still possible to get Serial Output using the Software Serial library.
-For more information and demo code, please see the [Serial Monitor Guide](../guides/serial-monitor#attiny85--softwareserial)
+For more information and demo code, please see the [Serial Monitor Guide](../guides/serial-monitor#attiny85--softwareserial).

 ### I2C